WildCodeSchool/btz-0321-aeviso-client/README.md

 ## First Logging

-At the launch of the serve if you followed the
+Use the USER_EMAIL and USER_PASSWORD in the Environment Variables from the API to log you in.

 ## Development